Macular Degeneration Treatment from Our Optometrist in Northern San Antonio

 With an early wet AMD diagnosis, laser surgery known as photocoagulation can seal leaking blood vessels to help minimize vision loss.
 In photodynamic therapy, the eye doctor injects medication into the bloodstream, then activates it with laser eye treatment.
 Injecting medication into the back of an eye sometimes also slows the development of new vessels.

-Schedule an Exam with Our San Antonio Optometrist
+Schedule an Exam with Our Northern San Antonio Optometrist